jjunac/redsnake/README.md

-# Arcanum
+# Redsnake

-Arcanum is a scripting language inspired by Ruby and Python.
+Redsnake is a scripting language inspired by Ruby and Python.

 ## Getting Started